 Primarily developed as a residential area after World War II, Long Island is now a mature suburb experiencing a period of significant change and facing challenges traditionally associated with urban centers, including an aging population, scarce unused land, congestion, lack of affordable housing, increasing ethnic and racial diversity, and growing income inequalities.

-The release of Vital Signs 2014 also follows two crushing events: A prolonged recession and Hurricane Sandy.
+The release of Vital Signs 2014 (PDF) also follows two crushing events: A prolonged recession and Hurricane Sandy.
 While previous Vital Signs data offered preliminary insight into the Great Recession’s impact on social health, this report allows for greater analysis of long-term effects.
 It also provides a first look at well-being during the region’s still fragile economic recovery.
 Finally, Vital Signs 2014 documents Hurricane Sandy’s widespread destruction and discusses important means to assess any lasting harm to social health.

 Vital Signs employs a mix of primary and secondary research methods.
 Through data collection, analysis and dissemination, Vital Signs seeks to:

 Vital Signs 2014 updates the 2006 and 2009 reports and past indicators to assess performance over time and includes one new indicator, Mental Health Services, as a baseline for measuring mental health effects of Hurricane Sandy.
 The 188-page report breaks down 28 social indicator categories and, when data are available, analyzes each community based on zip code, income, age, gender and race/ethnicity.
 It also compares local data to state and national data.